FACTBOX-What's in Biden's $2.3 trillion infrastructure plan? | Headlines

-The infrastructure plan U.S. President Joe Biden will roll out in Pittsburgh on Wednesday includes $2.3 trillion in investments aimed at everything from fixing 10,000 bridges to tearing lead pipes out millions of homes in the United States.
-Here are the highlights.
+The infrastructure plan U.S. President Joe Biden will roll out in Pittsburgh on Wednesday includes $2.3 trillion in investments aimed at everything from fixing 10,000 bridges to tearing lead pipes out of millions of homes in the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)